-ADDITIONAL INFORMATION ON DIRECTORS SEEKING RE-ELECTION/ELECTION AT THE 58TH ANNUAL GENERAL MEETING
+ADDITIONAL INFORMATION ON DIRECTORS SEEKING RE-ELECTION/ ELECTION AT THE 59TH ANNUAL GENERAL MEETING

-Name of Director Dato' Gan Khai Choon Goh Kian Chee Hoh Weng Ming Age 74 67 59 Date of appointment 21 September 2007 1 March 2018 3 August 2020 Job Title Non-Executive and Non-Independent Director Chairman of the Board of Directors (the "Board") and Executive Committee ("Exco") Non-Executive and Independent Director Member of the Audit and Risk Committee, Nominating Committee, Remuneration Committee and HL Global Enterprises Share Option Scheme 2006 Committee Non-Executive and Non-Independent Director Member of the Exco Date of last re-election as Director (if applicable) 29 April 2019 26 April 2018 Not applicable Country of principal residence Hong Kong Singapore Singapore Board's comments on the re-election/election (including rationale, selection criteria, and the search and nominating process) The Board of HL Global Enterprises Limited ("HLGE" or the "Company") reviewed the recommendation of the NC on the re-election/election of Dato' Gan Khai Choon, Mr Goh Kian Chee and Mr Hoh Weng Ming and took into account, inter alia,: • their skills sets, experience and contribution to the effectiveness of the Board, which included their participation and candour at Board and Board Committee meetings; • their time commitments, especially for Directors who have multiple board representations and/or other principal commitments; and • the independence of Mr Goh Kian Chee.
-The Board recommends the re-election/election of Dato' Gan Khai Choon, Mr Goh Kian Chee and Mr Hoh Weng Ming as Directors of the Company.
-For more details on the NC's evaluation process, please refer to Principle 4: Board Membership and Principle 5: Board Performance on pages 20 to 24 of the Corporate Governance Report.
-Whether appointment is executive, and if so, the area of responsibility No No No
+Name of Director Dato' Gan Khai Choon Andrew Goh Kia Teck Chew Heng Ching Age 75 72 70 Date of appointment 21 September 2007 1 September 2014 1 November 2021 Job Title Non-Executive and Non-Independent Director Chairman of the Board of Directors (the "Board") and Executive Committee ("Exco") Non-Executive and Lead Independent Director Chairman of the Audit and Risk Committee ("ARC"), Remuneration Committee ("RC") and HL Global Enterprises Share Option Scheme 2006 Committee ("SOSC"), and a member of the Exco and Nominating Committee ("NC") Non-Executive and Independent Director Member of the ARC, NC, RC and SOSC Date of last re-election as Director (if applicable) 29 April 2021 26 June 2020 Not applicable Country of principal residence Hong Kong Singapore Singapore Board's comments on the re-election/election (including rationale, selection criteria, and the search and nominating process) The Board of HL Global Enterprises Limited ("HLGE" or the "Company") reviewed the recommendation of the NC on the re-election/election of Dato' Gan Khai Choon, Mr Andrew Goh Kia Teck and Mr Chew Heng Ching and took into account, inter alia: their skills sets, experience and contribution to the effectiveness of the Board, which included their participation and candour at Board and Board Committee meetings; their time commitments, especially for Directors who have multiple board representations and/or other principal commitments; and the independence of Mr Andrew Goh Kia Teck and Mr Chew Heng Ching.
+The period of disqualification of 5 years after the conviction of Dato' Gan Khai Choon in 1982 mentioned in the response to question (h) of the Appendix 7.4.1 of the Listing Manual of Singapore Exchange Securities Trading Limited ("SGX-ST") below, had expired since 1987 (the "Past Disqualification").
+The NC and the Board noted and concurred that the Past Disqualification would not affect the NC's and the Board's recommendation for the re-election of Dato' Gan Khai Choon as a Director of the Company.
+The Board also recommends the re-election/election of Mr Andrew Goh Kia Teck and Mr Chew Heng Ching as Directors of the Company.
+For more details on the NC's evaluation process, please refer to Principle 4: Board Membership and Principle 5: Board Performance on pages 19 to 23 of the Corporate Governance Report.

-ADDITIONAL INFORMATION ON DIRECTORS SEEKING RE-ELECTION/ ELECTION AT THE 58TH ANNUAL GENERAL MEETING
+ADDITIONAL INFORMATION ON DIRECTORS SEEKING RE-ELECTION/ ELECTION AT THE 59TH ANNUAL GENERAL MEETING